derlehner/IndoorAirQuality_DigitalTwin_Exemplar/applications/physical_modelling/readme.md

 ![model_picture](./images/abaqus_creatingParts.JPG)

-### Modeling the fluid flow

-For the fluid flow, SPH was considered on Abaqus.
-Python Scripting was used

-to read in the input data for the geometry of the time states.

-On Abaqus the simulation was created as a Dynamic Explicit Step with the units: mm,t and s.

-All of the details on how each geometry was created on the FE program of Abaqus will be discussed

-in the following sections.

 ### Modelling the shape of the room

-**[DL] Didn't you first model the room, and then the fluid flow??
-If yes, you should also put the description in this order**

 The walls of the room (the nodes) are deformed by boundary conditions.
 As the boundary